Why we treat our barley differently

 Some malts we’re using are roasted, and similar to the process of cooking a steak or roasting coffee beans, roasting brings out the rich, caramelised flavours in the product’s protein and sugars.
 You can’t match it.
 That being said, in doing this we do sacrifice a lot of alcohol in order to have that amazing flavour in there.
 It hasn’t been a decision made for the efficiency of making the whisky, that’s for sure.
 We deliberately make it knowing we’re losing alcohol (and thus, profit), but we know it’s worth it.
 We hope you will too.

-Archie Rose Distilling Co’s first whisky release should be ready towards the end of 2018.
+Archie Rose Distilling Co’s first whisky release should be ready mid-year 2019.
 Watch this space for updates.